Skip to content

 Community Management Tidbits – Let’s Get this Party Started

 W00t!!
 Let’s Get this Party Started!
-You’ve made the decision to have a forum on your website.
+So, you have made the decision to have a forum on your website.
 Great!

 It can be for any number of reasons, such as to cut the number of lower level technical support calls, to generate buzz for various advertising campaigns, to generate sales leads.
 It might be to bring together people interested in a common cause.
 And you have a site with forums, done up in Drupal, or maybe using a PHP application out of the box.